PTransIPs: Identification of phosphorylation sites enhanced by protein PLM embeddings: Materials and methods

 \subsubsection{The CNN module}

-In parallel to the Transformer module, we also incorporate a Convolutional Neural Network (CNN)\cite{lecun1989backpropagation,krizhevsky2012imagenetcnn,simonyan2015vgg}module as part of our training framework.
-This module draws inspiration from the Residual Network (ResNet) proposed by Kaiming He et al.\cite{he2016deep}.

-The central component of our CNN module is a residual block, which comprises two consecutive 1D convolutional layers.
-For our input integrated data $X\in \mathbb{R}^{batch_{size} \times seq_{len} \times dim}$, these layers are applied directly to $X$, producing intermediary outputs.
-The computation in the residual block can be formalized as:
+In parallel with the Transformer module, we also integrate a Convolutional Neural Network (CNN) module \cite{lecun1989backpropagation,krizhevsky2012imagenetcnn,simonyan2015vgg} as part of our training framework.
+Inspired by ResNet\cite{he2016deep}, the core component of our CNN module is a residual block that consists of two 1D convolutional layers.
+For the input integrated data $X \in \mathbb{R}^{batch_{size} \times seq_{len} \times dim}$, the residual block is applied directly to $X$, with the computation formula as follows:

-Where $W_i$ and $b_i$ are the weights and biases of the $i^{th}$ layer, $\text{ReLU}$ is the Rectified Linear Unit activation function, and $\text{Conv1D}$ represents the 1D convolution operation.
+Where $X_l$ represents the input to the $(l+1)^{th}$ residual block, and $X_{l+1}$ represents the output of that residual block. $\text{Conv1D}$ represents the 1D convolution operation, $W_i$ and $b_i$ are the weights and biases of the $i^{th}$ layer within the residual block, $\text{ReLU}$ is the Rectified Linear Unit activation function, and $\text{BN}$ denotes the Batch Normalization operation.

-The unique characteristic of this module is the addition of the original input $X$ to the output of the block, forming a residual connection, which alleviates the vanishing gradient problem, and then improves the overall performance of the network.